 Looking at the screenshot below, you can see all five of the channels that make up my organic search traffic.
 These channels represent five different types of searches people use to land on Jeffalytics.

 - Non-Brand Organic Search – Paid Search Content

-My custom channels allow me to do analysis I couldn’t do using the default channel grouping.
+My custom channels allow me to do the analysis I couldn't do using the default channel grouping.
 I can see that people searching for Google Analytics content make up 18% of my total traffic.
 People looking for information about WordPress make up another 5.5% of my traffic.

 Going beyond the default settings pays immediate dividends for my content analysis.